MicrosoftDocs/learn/learn-pr/quantum/tbd-entanglement/includes/3-explore-superposition-with-qsharp.md

 collapses the state of the register to one of the eight possible basis states.

-What would happen if instead of measuring the three qubits at once with `ForEac(M, qubits)` we measure them sequentially?
+What would happen if instead of measuring the three qubits at once with `ForEach(M, qubits)` we measure them sequentially?
 We can check it, we just need to slightly modify the code:

 :::code language="qsharp" source="code/3-program-4.qs":::